BackupTheBerlios/circe-svn/trunk/src/doc/README.txt

 asked only under Linux systems).

 Starting Circe:
- * Simply run "python bin/circe.py" (or navigate to bin, double click on circe.py under Windows)
+ * Simply run "python circe.py" (or double click on circe.py under Windows)

 These are the platforms Circe is known to work under:
  * Linux